isthisstackoverflow/talabheim/README.md

 # Talabheim

 This is a tool to manage the units of a custom ruleset for the Warhammer Fantasy roleplaying game.
-It is probably useless to you.
+It is probably useless to you and probably won't work well on mobile devices.

 [GitHub Page](https://isthisstackoverflow.github.io/talabheim/).